How to carve eggshells

 If you own a Dremel MultiTool or Dremel Engraver, you can create these wonderful intricate carved lace eggs for yourself, or as special gifts for family and friends.

-Originally seen on the feathered nest, I have come across so many beautifully intricate designs that are fairly simple to do - once you get the hang of it.
+I have come across so many beautifully intricate designs that are fairly easy to do - once you get the hang of it.
+Visit this page to see more examples of beautifully carved lace eggs.
+When starting out, keep it simple.
+The more intricate designs require plenty of practice and not all can be done using a Dremel tool.

 Dremel MultiTool - any model that accepts flexible shaft attachment